timgilbert/long-war-unix-installer/docs/Installation.md

 I have also only ever tested this on OS/X 10.9.4 (Mavericks).
 The actual code is straightforward, portable Python and I've been running it with OS/X's built-in python interpreter, which is 2.7.5.
 It should work with homebrew python just as easily.
 It does need at least Python 2.7.

-This project depends on the user having  installed.
-OS/X [homebrew](http://brew.sh/) users can install it via:

-    brew install innoextract

-If you don't have homebrew, you'll want to download `innoextract` from the above site and install it manually.

 ## Backups